DataDog/documentation/content/en/synthetics/api_tests/http_tests.md

 A notification is sent by your test based on the [alerting conditions](#define-alert-conditions) previously defined.
 Use this section to define how and what message to send to your teams.

-1. [Similar to monitors][13], select **users and/or services** that should receive notifications either by adding an `@notification`to the message or by searching for team members and connected integrations with the drop-down box.
+1. [Similar to monitors][15], select **users and/or services** that should receive notifications either by adding a `@notification`to the message or by searching for team members and connected integrations with the drop-down box.

 2. Enter the notification **message** for your test.
-This field allows standard [Markdown formatting][14] and supports the following [conditional variables][15]:
+This field allows standard [Markdown formatting][16] and supports the following [conditional variables][17]:

     | Conditional Variable       | Description                                                         |
     |----------------------------|---------------------------------------------------------------------|